danielbrendel/aquashell-snippets/README.md

 ## Collection

+### bluesky_api_pw.dnys

+This script can be used to acquire a new BlueSky API password automatically

 ### checkinet.dnys

 This script checks if your Internet connection is available by attempting to connect to three different websites